ozzieem/Uni/README.md

 Programming_C includes all assignments from the basic programming course in C. Beginner level.

+Programming_AIMR includes all material from the course Artificial Intelligence in Mobile Robots, Advanced level.

 Programming_AVR includes all material from the course Computer Hardware and Architecture.
 Intermediate level.

 Programming_Methodology includes all the projects for the course in C++ and C#.
 Intermediate level.